The Global Trading Map Looks Really Confusing Right Now

 “There’s no clear theme in the market and no easy way of playing that,” said Steven Englander, head of research and strategy at Rafiki Capital.
 “With trade issues, the biggest impact will be on corporate profits so it’s clearly bad for some equities.
 When it comes to FX, it’s more ambiguous.”

-The challenge was underscored this week as markets were whiplashed by fears over protectionism and Middle Eastern conflicts before a relief rally spurred by President Donald Trump’s conciliatory remarks on trade.
-Stocks are heading toward a weekly gain, while the Treasury curve is the flattest in more than a decade -- an indication of subdued long-term growth prospects and, to some, looming recession risks.
+The challenge was underscored last week as markets were whiplashed by fears over protectionism and Middle Eastern conflicts before a relief rally spurred by President Donald Trump’s conciliatory remarks on trade.
+Stocks notched a weekly gain, while the Treasury curve is the flattest in more than a decade -- an indication of subdued long-term growth prospects and, to some, looming recession risks.

 “It’s a puzzling time for markets, with contradictions in returns, vol. and correlations,” quantitative strategists at HSBC Holdings Plc including Daniel Fenn wrote in a note.